DayoDee/My-First-guessing-game-waow-/README.md

 # My-First-guessing-game-waow-
-Check it out!! i love it
+Check it out!! you'll love it